example42/answers/WhatYouNeedToKnow/puppet.md

 ## Beginner

+It automates the configuration of computers.

+With its language it describes and manage resources
+like: packages, services, files, users.

+Thanks to its modular design, it can configure virtually any kind of IT resource of any OS.

+On the Puppet Forge we can find modules for any use case.

+Puppet users are Sysadmins who manage hundreds or thousands of servers, someone call them DevOps or SRE.

+You will hardly need to know it, unless you work in IT operations.

 ## Junior

+### Essential concepts

+In a standard setup, on a managed node runs Puppet agent, which sends the node's certificate and facts to the server.

+Using these and its local Puppet code and data,  the Puppet server generates and returns a catalog of resources to apply on the node.

+The catalog is based on code in the Puppet language, saved in files called manifests, with .pp extension.

+In the Puppet code we declare resources that manage elements of the system (files, packages, services ...).

+Resources are grouped in classes which may have parameters that affect their behaviour.

+The values of the class parameters can be set via Hiera.

+Hiera is a pluggable key-pair lookup tool, based on hierarchies we can customise.

+Classes, new resources, custom facts and any relevant configuration file for a specific purpose are organised in modules.

+The Puppet Forge is a public collection of reusable modules.

+All our Puppet code (local and public modules) and Hiera data can be stored or referred to in the control-repo.

 ### Puppet infrastructure

-In a typical setup we have:
+A typical Puppet infrastructure is composed by:

-Clients, our managed nodes, where Puppet agent is installed:
+Our managed nodes, where Puppet agent client is installed:

 - Connect to server via https to port 8140 TCP
-  - Have a local certificate, with the node name
+- Are identified by a ssl certificate, with the node name
-  - Puppet agent runs as root (or Administrator)
+- Runs Puppet agent as root (or Administrator)
 - Collect local facts and send them to server
 - Apply the catalog received from the server

-Server, our friendly Puppet Master
+One or more Puppet servers, our friendly Puppet Masters.

-  - Contains our Puppet code and data
+- Our Puppet code and data is here
-  - It generates a catalog or resources to apply on the client
+- Compiles a catalog of resources to apply on eacht client
-  - Catalog is based on the code and data on server and the client certificate and facts
+- Use client certname and facts, and our code and data to define what resources are expected on each node
-  - Acts as Certification Authority for Puppet certificates
+- Act as Certification Authority for clients and servers certificates
 - Can store clients' catalogs, facts and reports to PuppetDB

-Puppet can also be used on a node without servers, to query or change local resources.
+You can still use Puppet on a single node, even your workstation, without servers, in master less mode, to:

+- Get the system facts
+- Apply directly local Puppet code
+- Investigate how Puppet represents system resources.

 ### How to run Puppet